netzmacht-archive/contao-theme-plus-importer/README.md

 This extension provides an import feature for the great Theme+ extension for Contao.
 3rd party extension can use **Theme Plus Importer** to easily integrate their assets into Theme+.

+The extension integrates an import dialog in the Theme+ stylesheets and javascripts page:

 Install
 --------

-Theme Plus importer can be installed using the composer repository: `netzmacht/contao-theme-plus-importer`
+Theme Plus importer can be installed using the composer repository:
+`netzmacht/contao-theme-plus-importer`

 Import types